Should You Buy or Rent a Home?

 There are several reasons why renting might make more sense than buying a home, such as:

-• The move is temporary.
-If you plan to move again within a few years, buying a home may not be worth the cost of hiring a Realtor, paying closing costs and incurring other homebuying fees.
+The move is temporary.
+If you plan to move again within a few years, buying a home may not be worth the cost of hiring a real estate agent, paying closing costs and incurring the fees associated with buying a home.

 • You don’t have a down payment.
 Saving up for a down payment can take years.
 If you don’t have a down payment to purchase a home yet, renting is the way to go.